HuzaifaUmair/Paperless-Parking-App/README.md

 Android Studio, Java, XML, Databse Firebase.

+**Requirements of this app for running smoothly **
+At least your device version 7.

+**How the sensor will work with application ** sensor coding in paython and connected to the firebase.
+All updating  of slote store in database and we  can update all data from the the app.

 **for more detail about this project you can watch video by using this link** https://drive.google.com/file/d/1UtMIUokcRq6EHt3ZKpgzESjZfeRaJ2Pc/view?usp=sharing